What Does It Mean When a Narcissist Is Obsessed With You?

 Their Tactics Grow Irrational The narcissist’s grasp tightens through an arsenal of manipulation tactics.
 These feed their pride, envy, and thirst for superiority.
 Some common strategies include:

 Triangulation – Introducing you to seemingly perfect exes or suitors to prompt jealousy reactions.
-This tests your loyalty while affirming their egos.
+This tests your loyalty while affirming the narcissist’s ego.

 Guilt Trips – They pout or rage if you don’t immediately respond to texts/calls.
 This training pressures you to stay ever-available.